How to Conduct a Cloud Security Audit: A 5-Step Checklist

 Your cloud security audit should include a review of your data loss prevention policies.
 For instance, you can establish rules that limit sharing of sensitive documents, automatically warning the user against sharing the file with an external email domain or quarantining the file before it is accessed or shared.

 Maintaining a regular patching cadence is key to ensuring your cloud environment is secure.
 But getting a handle on patch management can be an unending challenge for IT and security teams.
 The Verizon DBIR found that patching performance is still lacking.
-Other studies also show that it takes the average organization 38 days to patch a vulnerability.
-Understaffed and struggling with alert fatigue, it can be hard to find gaps in your patching program.
+Research suggests that it takes the average organization 38 days to patch a vulnerability – and that’s a problem.
+A Bitsight study found that organizations who are slow to patch systems and software are seven times more likely to be a victim of ransomware than those that maintain a regular patching cadence.

 Threats are evolving.
 So must your cloud security audit.